kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 ### Q143
 A patient with carcinoma of the sigmoid colon presenting with peritonitis due to a perforation.
-#### Answer: E. Hartmann's procedure - ?
+#### Answer: E. Hartmann's procedure - TRUE
+- In the acute setting with a patient who has the potential to become extremely unwell through peritonitis, a quick and safe operation is required
+- Hartmann's procedure involves forming a colostomy and excising the rectum
+	- Oversewing the distal end
+- There is a possibility of reversal once the patient has sufficiently recovered

 ### Q144
 A 68-year-old man presents with rectal bleeding.
 Colonoscopy reveals a caecal tumour.
-#### Answer: F. Right hemicolectomy - ?
+#### Answer: F. Right hemicolectomy - TRUE
+- A right hemicolectomy is performed to excise the tumour and the colon
+	- which has the same blood supply from the superior mesenteric artery

 ### Q145
 A 76-year-old woman presents with rectal bleeding.
 Digital rectal examination reveals a tumour 2 cm from the anal margin.
 This is confirmed by proctoscopy.
-#### Answer: A. Abdomino-perineal resection (APR) - ?
+#### Answer: A. Abdomino-perineal resection (APR) - TRUE
+- This is a low rectal tumour and for complete excision it would be hazardous and difficult to maintain the sphincter mechanism
+- Abdomino-perineal resection is the operation of choice, and in this procedure the colon and rectum are excised from the intraperitoneal and perineal ends

 ### Q146
 A 54-year-old woman presents with acute appendicitis.
 A tumour is found in the appendix at appendicectomy.
-#### Answer: F. Right hemicolectomy - ?
+#### Answer: F. Right hemicolectomy - TRUE
+- Appendiceal carcinoma is an indication for right hemicolectomy

 ### Q147
 A 64-year-old man presents with small-bowel obstruction.
 He gives a 2-month history of a weight loss of 12 kg (2 stone) and intermittent rectal bleeding.
-#### Answer: D. Extended right hemicolectomy - ?
+#### Answer: D. Extended right hemicolectomy - *FALSE* = F. Right hemicolectomy
+- This is a good story of presentation of a caecal tumour
+	- Right hemicolectomy should be performed

 ### Q148
 An 88-year-old man is found to have a 2-cm tumour of the sigmoid colon.
-His past medical history includes diabetes mellitus, two episodes of myocardial infarction and peripheral vascular disease.
+His past medical history includes diabetes mellitus, two episodes of *myocardial infarction* and *peripheral vascular disease*.
-#### Answer: G. Sigmoid colectomy - ?
+#### Answer: G. Sigmoid colectomy - *FALSE* = E. Hartmann's procedure
+- Although anterior resection is possible, in this instance, with the comorbidities present, a quick operation is essential and it would be better to avoid anastomoses
+	- Hartmann's procedure is therefore the procedure of choice

 ### Q149
 A 77-year-old woman presents with a tumour of the transverse colon, 2 cm from the splenic flexure, which is not causing obstruction; there are no metastases.
-#### Answer: D. Extended right hemicolectomy - ?
+#### Answer: D. Extended right hemicolectomy - TRUE
+- Location of tumour requires greater resection than a standard right hemicolectomy

 ### Q150
-A 45-year-old man with a non-obtructing tumour of the sigmoid colon without metastases.
+A 45-year-old man with a non-obtructing *tumour of the sigmoid colon* without metastases.
-#### Answer: G. Sigmoid colectomy - ?
+#### Answer: G. Sigmoid colectomy - TRUE
+- This sigmoid lesion requires sigmoid colectomy

 ### Q151
 A 66-year-old man presents with altered bowel habit and he is found to have a tumour approximately 12 cm from the anus.
 There is no obstruction and there are no metastases.
-#### Answer: B. Anterior resection - ?
+#### Answer: B. Anterior resection - TRUE
+- Non-obstructing, high rectal tumours are suitable for anterior resection

 Q152-155: Theme: The Limping Child